obonaventure/cnp3/book-2nd/principles/sharing.rst

    Detailed example with CSMA/CA

-The pseudo-code below summarises the operation of a CSMA/CA device.
+The pseudo-code below summarizes the operation of a CSMA/CA device.
 The values of the SIFS, DIFS, EIFS and slotTime depend on the underlying physical layer technology [802.11]_

 .. code-block:: python